 Here is the full list of all the appointments you can expect in pregnancy.

-In the most straightforward cases, a midwife can provide all the care needed for you and your baby for pregnancy, birth and the early weeks.
+In the most straightforward cases, a midwife can provide all the care needed for you and your baby for pregnancy, birth and the early days.
+Your care will then be transferred to Health Visiting.
 Often, other professionals will get involved depending on what is needed.
 Meet the team explains the role of the obstetrician, physiotherapist and others.